willpiam/phonebox/README.md

 # phonebox

-Local REST API for sending and reading SMS and email on owned accounts, and placing outbound AI phone calls.
+A local REST API that lets agents on this machine:

+- make phone calls
+- send and receive SMS
+- send and receive email

 ## ownedPhoneNumbers.json